 Someone could take notes of who is doing what and to copy invitations to all houses.
-Keep meetings informal and share out the activities and jobs – don’t let anyone dominate.
-No need for a formal ‘committee’.
+Keep meetings informal and share out the activities and jobs – don’t let anyone dominate – the more people sharing organising the better.

 Most neighbours will normally join in as it is right outside their door – they will have to decide whether not to go, if only for a short time.
 Read this encouraging story by an East London resident about his experience of organising a street party.

 But allow for all tastes.
-Some, such as older people, can feel quite wary or vulnerable and so a little effort may be needed to encourage them, such as:
+Some can feel quite wary or vulnerable and so a little effort may be needed to encourage them, such as:

 - assure them that your event is for all ages, and not just for kids – as street parties used to be